Samedis-care/identity-management-frontend/README.md

 ### Docker

 1. Optionally put an SSL key (`key.pem`) and certificate (`cert.pem`) in `deploy/ssl`.
 These are used to enable HTTP/2 on the docker container.
 If you don't provide them self-signed certificates will be created for the docker container
-2. Build the docker container using `docker build`
+2. Build the docker container using `docker build --pull`

 ### Local